Aviation Books

 Lavishly illustrated with 175 photos culled from archives and three-view drawings for practically every Pitcairn design (created expressly for this book), Legacy of Wings also provides a unique reference for the antique model-builder.

-Published by Jason Aronson Inc. (USA) 1981 1st edition.
+Published by T. D. Associates 2nd printing of 1981 1st edn. undated.
 371pp profusely illustrated with b&w photos and line drawings, 3 view drawings etc. index, appendices.
-19x26 good in worn d/j.
+19x26